engrit-illinois/Test-AdDnsOverTime/README.md

 Optional integer.
 The number of seconds to wait between each ping operation.
 Default is `60`.
-Note that this delay happens after the completion of the previous set of ping operations, so values of `-Loops 1440 -IntervalSeconds 60` will take more than 24 hours to complete.
+Note that this delay happens after the completion of the previous set of ping operations, so values of `-TestCount 1440 -IntervalSeconds 60` will take more than 24 hours to complete.
 You may wish to account how long a given set of pings will take, so that you don't end up starting a new set of pings before the previous set is finished.
 The `-PingCount` and `-PingTimeoutSeconds` parameters can help with that.
 The `Ping-All` module pings systems in parallel, so ideally, each set of pings should take much longer than the longest response time from any given system (i.e. ~ `-PingTimeoutSeconds`).
 ### -PingCount [int]
 Optional integer.
 The number of individual ping tests to each individual computer for each loop.